TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/README.md

 * What are some strategies you can use to work through a difficult problem?
 * What exactly is the &#8997; key, anyway?
 * What do you think will be the biggest barrier to your success in this class?
+* How can you identify with the Growth and Fixed Mindsets?
+In what areas do you feel _fixed?_ Where do you see the most potential for _growth?_
+* Do you consider yourself a top-down or bottom-up thinker and why?

 ## INSTALLFEST!